2-IMMERSE/timeline-service/authoring-workflow.md

 - It is possible to use the dry-run script to test tv/handheld, check the source.

-- If you want to actually play back your document in Chrome, using the real client, run: *(does not work yet)*
+- If you want to actually play back your document in Chrome, using the real client, run:

 ```
 ./bin/play.sh https://origin.2immerse.advdev.tv/dmapps/sample-dmapp/layout.json https://origin.2immerse.advdev.tv/dmapps/sample-dmapp/timeline.xml